Free State of Saxony (Weimar Republic): Abdication of King Frederick Augustus III

 Frederick Augustus III, the last king of Saxony.
 He abdicated on 13 November 1918.

 In a cabinet meeting on 8 November, King Frederick Augustus III said that he did not want the war that had just ended to be continued with the spilling of blood on the streets of Dresden.
 That evening, as revolutionary soldiers took control of the city, he left for Moritzburg Castle, a short distance to the northwest.
 At first he hoped that the MSPD would support the establishment of a parliamentary monarchy in Saxony, but when it became clear that they would not, he renounced the throne from Guteborn in Prussian Brandenburg on 13 November and asked Saxony's sworn officials to continue to do their duty.
 On the fifteenth, Frederick Augustus settled at Sibyllenort Palace near Breslau in Silesia, where he died in 1932.
 The royal family was allowed to keep a generous share of its private fortune in the form of land, dwellings and artwork.

 The King's statement of abdication did not include the heir to the throne, his 25-year-old son Georg.
 The omission was deliberate because he wanted Georg to be able to assume the title of King of Saxony in the event that the monarchy was restored at some later date.
 When Georg was requested to renounce his claim from Neschwitz in eastern Saxony where he had taken refuge, he refused.
-Not long after, however, his decision to dedicate his life to the Catholic Church led to his renunciation of any claim to the throne.
+Not long after, his decision to dedicate his life to the Catholic Church led to his renunciation of any claim to the throne.
 Georg went on to become a priest and member of the Jesuit Order.